 Since 1996 Project Vietnam has brought medical mission teams to rural provinces generally in March and November, at times when the Vietnam weather is relatively mild.
 The groups provide three types of services:

-- Free operations to restore normal appearance to children with congenital facial deformities (mostly cleft lip & palate, a prevalent problem) and to correct eye defects (strabismus, cataracts, etc.).
+- Free operations to restore normal appearance to children with congenital facial deformities (mostly cleft lip & palate, a prevalent problem) and/or to correct eye defects (strabismus, cataracts, etc.).
 Our surgeons work with local specialists to update them on new techniques.

 - Medical examinations and treatments at rural clinics and schools, and oral health services for school students.
+Vision care is offered for students with custom corrective glasses and reading glasses for the elderlies.
+Screening for Anemia (Hemoglobin) and Glucose is provided as well as Malnutrition assessment.

 Because of the diversity of areas of assistance, volunteers are needed to help the various teams in management tasks, patient relations, assisting physicians and dentists, supplies control & distribution, support work and translation if Vietnamese-speaking.
 Because of the absence of local resources, patient transport, registration, instruction etc… are all done manually and offer opportunities for wonderful interactions with the children and their families.